-Understanding unhealthy relationships through a restorative justice approach allows us to:
+Understanding unhealthy relationships through a restorative justice approach allows a student to:

-- how to heal in a safe way, and
+learn how to heal in a safe way

-We believe a new approach using “Old Wisdom” is the key to breaking the generational cycle of relationship abuse and school-based programming is the best way to ensure successful delivery.
+We believe this new approach, using “Old Wisdom”, is the key to breaking the generational cycle of relationship abuse, and school-based programming is the best way to ensure successful delivery.

-Each component of the What is LOVE programs is grounded in the 5(R) principles; (credited to Beverly Title, founder of Resolutionaries).
+Each component of the Let’s Talk About Love researched curriculum is grounded in the 5(R) principles; (credited to Beverly Title, founder of Resolutionaries).

 We offer opportunities for students, parents and staff to build and practice responsible, respectful, and healthy relationship skills by;